What's the Difference Between Homeschool and Online School?

 In many (but not all!) cases, attending online school means you don’t need to register as a homeschooler.
 If your child attends an online public school, your state doesn’t see this as different from attending the brick and mortar school down the street.

 Many families look for an accredited online learning program.
 Accreditation means that an accreditation agency (such as Cognia, Prisma’s accreditor) has meticulously reviewed the school’s administration, curriculum, and policies to determine its quality.
-Our accreditor attended virtual workshops, interviewed staff, and reviewed hundreds of pages of documents.
+Our accreditor attended live virtual classes, interviewed staff, and reviewed hundreds of pages of curriculum documents.

 Contrary to popular belief, the state does not accredit private schools!
 Most online schools will be either public (accredited by the state) or private and accredited through an agency like Cognia or WASC.

-In contrast, virtual schools provide teachers.
-However, what exactly these teachers do (and whether they are certified) varies.
+In online schools, what teachers do (and whether they are certified) varies.
 Some lower-cost virtual schools may have limited time where teachers interact with students, or expect parents to handle everything outside of the live sessions.
 At Prisma, our certified teachers take on the role of “learning coach.”
 Prisma learning coaches each lead a small cohort, and meet 1:1 to mentor each learner.
 They facilitate multiple daily live classes and provide in-depth feedback on independent work.

 One of the benefits of online schools is they provide all curriculum, taking a load off parents.
 This can also be a downside, though, since if you’re not happy with the school’s curriculum, there may not be flexibility to adjust.
 Prisma families have told us many online schools offer a more dry, traditional curriculum (with lots of multiple-choice modules and lecture-based lesson plans) than the hands-on, interest-driven learning driving many families to pursue homeschooling in the first place.
 As a private school, we invest our resources into creating an innovative curriculum covering all subjects while being truly engaging for kids.

-One of the biggest concerns families have when beginning homeschooling is assessment.
-How will they know if their child is on track compared to other kids at their grade level?
-How will they know if the curriculum is working?
+How do you know if your child is on track compared to other kids at their grade level?
+How do you know if the curriculum is working?

 Standardized tests are one way of getting this information.
 It’s relatively easy to access standardized tests as a homeschooler.
 Prisma learners take the NWEA MAP test twice per year, but homeschoolers can also access this test through resources like Homeschool Boss.

-Even more important than testing is other forms of assessment teachers at online schools can provide.
+Even more important than testing is other forms of assessment, and many online schools provide this.
 Prisma learning coaches carefully review each learner’s work and provide a transcript, report card, and frequent verbal and written feedback.

 One of the benefits of in-person schooling is built-in socialization.
 However, school at home doesn’t have to mean staying at home!
 Socialization simply takes a little more effort for homeschooling families (check out our socialization guide here).